 - I don’t spend all day practicing yoga.
 (Well, I “practice” it all day long.
 But I mean the actual physical kind on the mat).
 Sometimes after being at my studio every day for five days straight, the last thing I want to do is take my mat out.
 (I might want to pull some hairs out, though.)
 The first thing I want to do is feel my ass on the couch and a drink in my hand.
 I wear many masks to run my studio.
 Mental and physical exhaustion sets in, and I can be pretty lazy when I am off.
 Case in point, the pizza I mentioned above.
 I store my empty pizza boxes in the oven.
 The recycling bin at my condo complex is THREE buildings away.
 (Remember, I don’t cook, so I never use my oven.
 Have no fear all you Fire Marshals out there!)
 I look at it more as brahmacharya – energy conservation – why make five trips when I can do it in just one?
 Makes good sense to me.
 The boxes fit quite neatly and are out of sight in the oven, so there’s your saucha – cleanliness.
 And that, my friends, is the art of killing two yoga principles with one stove.

-- I do not spend all my time reading books about yoga, or even talking about yoga.
-Alright, well, maybe the latter is a bit of an exaggeration…yoga does come up in my conversations probably a bit more than the normal non-yoga goddess person.
+- I do not spend all my time talking about yoga.
+Well, maybe that is a bit of an exaggeration…yoga does come up in my conversations probably a bit more than the normal non-yoga goddess person.
 But often it’s to make fun of it.
 Yes, I am a firm believer that it is good to laugh at yoga.
 (This article for instance…THAT’S FOR THOSE OF YOU WHO HAVE NOT GOTTEN THE JOKE YET.
 Yes, I was yelling).
 Yoga is life changing stuff and sometimes we need to lighten up about it.
 Especially if we are trying to practice it.
-But mostly my girlfriends and I talk about sex, saving turtles, getting old, solving world hunger, girl problems, YouTube videos (we love you Auntie Fee!), my online dating tribulations (that’s for comedy relief after the whole world hunger conversation), how it would be so much better if women ran the world, and who we want to punch in the face, but of course won’t because, you know, all that yoga and non-violence crap we are supposed to be practicing.
+But mostly my girlfriends and I talk about sex, saving turtles, getting old, solving world hunger, girl problems (the struggle is real), my online dating tribulations (that’s for comedy relief after the whole world hunger conversation), how it would be so much better if women ran the world, and who we want to punch in the face, but of course won’t because, you know, all that yoga and non-violence crap we are supposed to be practicing.
 (I think that’s probably the point in the conversation where we start mocking yoga).

 - Now, as mentioned before, being single is not required for your normal secret single behavior.
 Nor is it for SSB of a yoga goddess.
 All of the above can be “practiced” single, attached or otherwise engaged.
 But, I am single, so here goes…believe it or not, the last thing I want to do is date a yoga dude.
 I don’t know what it is, but most of the ones I have met were just way too intense for me – and I refer back to the need to “lighten up” and the “yoga crap” mentioned above.
 (Disclaimer: I said “most,” not all.
 Just to clarify, before you yoga dudes get your yoga shorts all in a bunch.)
 Too much of a good thing perhaps?
 I prefer someone to be yang to my yin.
 Sthira to my sukha.
 Hard to my soft.
 (OK people, get your minds out of the gutter, you yoga peeps know what I’m talkin’ about).
 Maybe this is where I should give another shout out to all you Fire Marshals…